ndombrowski/Annotation_workflow/README.md

 - custom scripts that might be needed to run this workflow

 All databases are avail. on ada and most of the used databases have been uploaded with a previous publication and can be found on Zenodo.
-If you use this work please cite: 1.Dombrowski, N. et al. Undinarchaeota illuminate DPANN phylogeny and the impact of gene transfer on archaeal evolution.
+If you use this work please cite: Dombrowski, N. et al. Undinarchaeota illuminate DPANN phylogeny and the impact of gene transfer on archaeal evolution.
 Nature Communications 11, 3939 (2020).